shrimpynuts/casper-custom/README.md

 This is Ghost theme with slight variations on the default Casper theme.

+## Local development

+Go to ghost local directory and run `ghost start`.

+Then go to this package, and run `yarn dev`.

+Now, updates will be hot-loaded, and if the file alias is setup correctly, the ghost instance should update on every reload.

+## Compile

+Run `yarn zip`, and take the zip file and upload to ghost dashboard.

 Roadmap:

 - [x] Split home article feeds with featured / thoughts